1913 Ohio State Buckeyes football team

 The 1913 Ohio State Buckeyes football team represented Ohio State University as a member of the Western Conference and the Ohio Athletic Conference (OAC) during the 1913 college football season.
 Led by first-year head coach, John Wilce, the Buckeyes compiled an overall record of 4–2–1 and outscored opponents 154–27.
 Ohio State had a record of 1–2 against Western Conference opponents and 3–0–1 in OAC play.

+Their inaugural Big Ten season marked Ohio State's first ever matchups with Northwestern and Wisconsin.
+The game against Indiana was their sixth all-time meeting and their first game against the Hoosiers as conference-mates.